-We organise an annual networking event that brings together the students, academics and industrial partners that are involved in the DTP.
-Our next Oxford Interdisciplinary Bioscience Networking Event will be held on April 11th 2017.
+We organise an annual symposium and networking event that brings together the students, academics and industrial partners that are involved in the DTP.
+The next Oxford Interdisciplinary Bioscience Symposium will be held in spring 2021.
 If you represent an organisation that is interested in sending one or more representatives to this event please contact firstname.lastname@example.org for further details.

 DTP students also gain experience of working with industry through 12-week professional internships supported by our Doctoral Internship Programme.